‘Teen Mom 2’ Kailyn Lowry Reportedly Refusing To Film New Season After Being ‘Betrayed’ By Producers

 “Kail feels they dropped the ball on editing because the part of her saying she didn’t want to talk to Javi was actually from the previous episode when her dog threw up.
 It was a completely different shoot.”

-OK Magazine reports that Lowry took to social media to express her displeasure with the show.
+OK! magazine reports that Lowry took to social media to express her displeasure with the show.
 After a fan asked Lowry if she can “trust the producers when they go and film Javi talk with his friend on camera,” the reality star answered, “Well, now I don’t.”

 Another fan told Lowry that producers should apologize for their actions during the reunion, but Lowry didn’t think that would ever happen.
 MTV has not officially commented on Lowry’s refusal to continue with production.